NotAPoetButACriminal/menagerie/README.md

 Two VCFs are kept:

 - `<cohort>.vcf.gz` — all sites, with ExcessHet and VQSR results recorded in FILTER.
-- `<cohort>_<filters>.vcf.gz` — PASS sites only, genotype filtered and normalized. **The suffix is built from the thresholds that were actually applied**, so the filename can never drift away from what the file contains.
+- `<cohort>_<filters>.vcf.gz` — PASS sites only, genotype filtered and normalized.
+The suffix is built from the thresholds that were actually applied,

 VQSR needs a reasonably large training set, so cohorts under 10 samples are rejected.
-Trio calling and pedigree-based genotype refinement are out of scope.

 Useful flags: `--snp-ts` / `--indel-ts` (truth sensitivity, default 99.5 / 99.0), `--max-gaussians`
 (lower it if the INDEL model fails to converge on a small cohort), `--no-excess-het` (the default